 - use practices that keep soil and crops healthy, such as tillage practices that may reduce infestations

-- rotate crops away from infected crops to avoid carry-over of mold and sclerotia
+- rotate crops away from infected crops to avoid carry-over of mould and sclerotia

 Canadian Research on Ergot and Fusarium Mycotoxins: What Does the Science Say?

-Because of the ability of cattle to detoxify DON, most Fusarium-related mycotoxins have traditionally been regarded as a less severe problem as compared to ergot-related mycotoxins.
-In Canada, most of the research on the impact of feeding ergot-infected feed has been done with swine and not cattle.
+Due to the ability of cattle to detoxify DON, most Fusarium-related mycotoxins have traditionally been regarded as a less severe problem as compared to ergot-related mycotoxins.
 Canadian standards are available for feeding cattle a ‘safe’ concentration of ergot alkaloids and Fusarium-related mycotoxins, but many livestock specialists feel they are outdated and lack Canadian relevance associated with temperature, moisture conditions and crop types.

 The complexity of this issue means more research is needed for clear guidelines moving forward.